milan-sony/Django-CRUD/README.md

 This is a simple project that performs CRUD operations in Django using Mysql database.
 ## Run Locally
 You will need to install Python on  you system.
 Head over to https://www.python.org/downloads/ to download python.
+(Dont Forget to Tick Add to Path while installing Python)

 Once you have downloaded Python on your system, run the following command inside your git enabled terminal